m-popovic/QRev-annotations/README.md

 Philip|NE+NOUN_PHRASE|Major Glass|NE+NOUN_PHRASE|Major soundtrack|UNTRANSLATED+NOUN_PHRASE|Major odlično|None|None komplikuje|MISTRANSLATION+SOURCE_ERROR|Major film.|None|None

-The analysed MT outputs are divided in three rounds:

-"first-round":  first preliminary round covering a short text translated by Amazon and Google

-"second-round": covering the remaining source text translated by Amazon, Bing and Google

-"third round":  covering the translations by the two in-house systems

 There are two more folders:

-"src+hyp+ref": contains all MT outputs (not only annoated) together with the source text and the reference translations into two target languages.
+-- "src+hyp+ref": contains all MT outputs (not only annoated) together with the source text and the reference translations into two target languages.

-"initial-analysis" contains results of initial analysis of relation between  comprehensibility and adequacy errors published at CoNLL 2020
+-- "initial-analysis" contains results of initial analysis of relation between  comprehensibility and adequacy errors published at CoNLL 2020

-This data set is publicly available for use under Creative Commons CC-BY.
+The entire data set is publicly available for use under Creative Commons CC-BY.
 If you use any part of this data set, please cite the COLING paper (2020) which introduces it:

 @inproceedings{evaluation20,